-Following on from my recent childhood obesity blog Obesity in Children – it’s a big deal! it got me thinking about a method used in measuring both adults and children’s health.
+Following on from my recent childhood obesity blog Obesity in Children it got me thinking about a method used in measuring both adults and children’s health.
 BMI, and is it really all that?

 Without teaching you to suck eggs, BMI stands for Body Mass Index.
 It consists of calculating your weight over your height.
 That’s right weight over your height.
 It may be ringing some bells with some of you already but if not, here lies my main point regarding BODY MASS index……it doesn’t take in to account AT ALL someone’s body mass.
 By body mass I mean how much lean weight they have and how much body fat they carry.
 This calculation cannot give you that information.
 Yet it’s dubbed the be all and end all in tackling obesity.

 Here’s a thought.
 The BMI calculation has been used for decades and has been used as the tool to tackle the obesity epidemic, but obesity continues to rise and a frightening rate.
 It becomes quite clear that it is not the calculation to fix such a massive problem.
 I do not have a problem with the philosophy of it being used to give a general reading in to someone’s lifestyle etc. what I do have an issue with is how it is promoted and pushed on people as a science that is the absolute answer.

 For example, if a person 5ft 10” tall and 40 years of age weighs 16st, this person would be deemed obese.
 But what if this person plays a high impact sport or workouts regularly and carries a lot of lean body weight, or just generally has a low level of body fat?
 That’s right, they certainly wouldn’t be obese.
 Now don’t get me wrong, I’m totally aware that this doesn’t apply to some of the population but it does apply to a lot of people, myself included.
 Luckily I don’t take any notice of it as I know it’s a flawed concept.
 But some people do and get hung up on it too.